BN-Pool: Bayesian Nonparametric Pooling for Graphs: Preliminaries

-Different pooling methods are obtained by a specific implementation of these operators and can be broadly categorized into three main families: score-based, one-every-$K$, and soft-clustering methods.
+Figure~\ref{fig:pool-with-aux} reports a schematic depiction of a pooling layer showing the interaction of the different components.
+Different pooling methods are obtained by a specific implementation of these operators and can be broadly categorized into three main families: \emph{score-based}, \emph{one-every-$K$}, and \emph{soft-clustering} methods.

-\paragraph{Score-Based} methods compute a score for each node using a trainable function in their \texttt{SEL} operator.
+\subparagraph{Score-Based} methods compute a score for each node using a trainable function in their \texttt{SEL} operator.
 Nodes with the highest scores become the supernodes of the pooled graph.
 Representatives such as \gls{topk}~\citep{gao2019graph, knyazev2019understanding}, ASAPool~\citep{ranjan2020asap}, SAGPool~\citep{lee2019self}, PanPool~\citep{ma2020path}, TAPool~\citep{gao2021topologytapool}, CGIPool~\citep{pang2021graph}, and IPool~\citep{gao2022ipool} primarily differ in how they compute the scores or in the auxiliary tasks they optimize to improve the quality of the pooled graph.
-These methods are computationally efficient and can dynamically adapt the size of the pooled graph, \eg, $K_i = \kappa N_i$, where $\kappa$ is the pooling ratio and $N_i$ and $K_i$ are the sizes of the $i$-th graph before and after pooling.
-Score-based methods tend to retain neighbouring nodes that have similar features.
+These methods are computationally efficient and can dynamically adapt the size of the pooled graph, \eg{} $K_i = \kappa N_i$, where $\kappa$ is the pooling ratio and $N_i$ and $K_i$ are the sizes of the $i$-th graph before and after pooling, respectively.
+Score-based methods tend to retain neighboring nodes that have similar features.
 As a result, entire parts of the graph are under-represented after pooling, reducing the performance in tasks where all the graph structure should be preserved.

-\textbf{One-Every-$\boldsymbol{K}$} methods pool the graph by uniformly subsampling nodes, extending the concept of one-every-$K$ to irregular graph structures.
-They are typically efficient and perform pooling by optimizing graph-theoretical objectives, such as spectral clustering~\citep{dhillon2007weighted}, maxcut~\citep{bianchi2020hierarchical}, and maximal independent sets~\citep{bacciu2023pooling}.
-However, these methods lack flexibility because their \texttt{SEL} operator neither accounts for node or edge features nor can be influenced by the downstream task’s loss.
-Despite they can adapt the size of the pooled graph $K_i$ to the original graph size $N_i$, they cannot specify the pooling ratio $\kappa$ explicitly, which is determined \emph{a-priori} by the graph-theoretical objective.
+\subparagraph{One-Every-$\boldsymbol{K}$} methods pool the graph by uniformly subsampling nodes, extending the concept of one-every-$K$ to irregular graph structures.
+They are typically efficient and perform pooling inspired by graph-theoretical objectives, such as spectral clustering~\citep{dhillon2007weighted}, maxcut~\citep{bianchi2020hierarchical}, and maximal independent sets~\citep{bacciu2023pooling}.
+Some of these methods lack flexibility because their \texttt{SEL} operator neither accounts for node or edge features nor can be influenced by the downstream task's loss.
+Even if they can adapt the size of the pooled graph $K_i$ to the original graph size $N_i$, the pooling ratio $\kappa$ is determined by the graph-theoretical objective and cannot be specified explicitly.